Ho-Ro/nanoSTK_V1/README.md

 #### Optional Modifications

-Put an LED (with resistor to GND) on the following pins:
+Put an LED (with resistor) on the following pins:

-- 9: Heartbeat   - Indicates that the programmer is running
+- D9: Heartbeat - Indicates that the programmer is running
-- 8: Error       - Lights up if something goes wrong (use red if that makes sense)
+- D8: Error     - An Error has occured - clear with programmer reset
+- D7: Write     - Writing to the target
-- 7: Programming - In communication with the slave
+- D6: Read      - Reading from the targer
+- D5: PMode     - Target in programming mode

 With this setup the modified nanoSTK provides the supply voltage of 5 V to the target.